zowe/zowe-cli/docs/MaintainerVersioning.md

 * **`daily`**

    This tag points to the most recent pre-release snapshot (alpha version) of the product.
-It is available for validation.
+It is available for validation until the next snapshot is taken after  a feature completion or bug fix.

 * **`beta`**

    This tag points to the yet-to-become-community-edition version of the product.
-This pre-release snapshot is avalilable for validation.
+This pre-release snapshot is avalilable for validation which contains a set of features and bug fixes.
+It will remain unchanged for a period of time (approximately 2 weeks) to allow consumers to verify the features and/or fixes before it is generally available to the community.

 * **`latest`**